 When people talk about Lethbridge it is either the bridge or the winds that they remember.
 The bridge joins south and west Lethbridge over the Oldman river linking the two halves of the city by rail and by metal.
 The high level bridge is also a major rail connector for western Canada and eastern Canada.

 A Paterson Photography Fine art high level bridge print is a great addition to your decor or as a gift.
-In sizes up to wall size the print will quickly become a centerpiece of any home or office.
+I offer a variety of sizes all the way up to wall size.
+Your print will quickly become a centerpiece of any home or office.